nukata/lisp-in-cs/IMPLEMENTATION-NOTES.md

 The Lisp implementation of [lisp.cs](lisp.cs) is a translation of lisp.dart at [lisp-in-dart](https://github.com/nukata/lisp-in-dart) into C# 7.
-For simplicity, lisp.cs restricts numbers in Lisp to `double` only.
-Below is an example of running lisp.cs with Mono 5.12 on macOS 10.11.
+Below is an example of running lisp.cs with Mono 6.4.0 on macOS 10.14.6.

 ```
-$ csc lisp.cs
+$ csc -r:System.Numerics.dll arith.cs lisp.cs
-Microsoft (R) Visual C# Compiler version 2.6.0.62309 (d3f6b8e7)
+Microsoft (R) Visual C# Compiler version 3.3.1-beta4-19462-11 (66a912c9)
 Copyright (C) Microsoft Corporation.
 All rights reserved.

 $ mono lisp.exe